Lower Kochertal railway: Further development (1912–1990)

 The school transport to the new middle schools in Neuenstadt and Bad Friedrichshall, which was handled by rail, provided a base load in passenger transport but was not very profitable.
 Freight traffic developed ambivalently after the Second World War: new sidings to industrial plants in Bad Friedrichshall-Kochendorf and Neuenstadt caused a temporary increase.
 In the 1970s, freight traffic increased significantly in the autumn due to more efficient transport of sugar beet to Südzucker's plants, so that from about 1980 onwards, beet transport accounted for 85% of freight traffic in the last quarter of the year.
 The other volume of goods fell continuously.

 From 1977 onwards, steam-hauled museum trains of the Eisenbahnfreunde Zollernbahn (EfZ) ran on several Sundays a year on the Lower Kocher Valley Railway.
 The neighboring communities celebrated the 75th anniversary of the line on 2 October 1982 with a ceremony in Neuenstadt, to which steam special trains of the Society for the Preservation of Rail Vehicles (GES) operated.
 Occasionally, museum steam locomotives were used in front of photo freight trains and as a scheduled steam service in beet traffic.

-In 1981, the WEG introduced railway radio on the line.